aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/400-lab-09-helper-scripts.md

 ##### 4. Call `cfn-init` script
 The metadata scripts are not executed by default, you need to call `cfn-init` helper script in UserData section to execute it.
-In the code below, first update `aws-cfn-bootstrap` to ensure to get latest version of helper scripts.
+In the code below, first update `aws-cfn-bootstrap` to retrieve the latest version of the helper scripts.
 Then, install the files and packages from metadata.
 ```yaml
       UserData: